ray-project/ray/doc/source/serve/performance.md

 The performance issue you're most likely to encounter is high latency and/or low throughput for requests.

-Once you set up [monitoring](serve-monitoring) with Ray and Ray Serve, you can likely observe the following:
+Once you set up [monitoring](serve-monitoring) with Ray and Ray Serve, these issues may appear as:

-- `serve_num_router_requests` is constant while your load increases
+- `serve_num_router_requests` staying constant while your load increases
-- `serve_deployment_processing_latency_ms` is spiking up as queries queue up in the background
+- `serve_deployment_processing_latency_ms` spiking up as queries queue up in the background

 Given these symptoms, there are several ways to fix the issue.